SuroorAhmed/SQL/README.md

 SQL Portfolio

 Welocome to my Portfolio!
-This repository contains examples of SQL code I hae written.
+This repository contains examples of SQL code I have written.